UNC-optics/CaPuLeT/README.md

 # Graphic User Interface (GUI)

-The **CaPuLeT** MATLAB graphical user interface (GUI) allows users to trigger and manage the cameras and LEDs driven by the Arduino microcontroller with the custom-made shield.
+The **CaPuLeT** MATLAB graphical user interface (GUI) allows users to trigger and manage the cameras and LEDs driven by an Arduino microcontroller with a custom shield.
 Within **CaPuLeT**, users can track locomotion, pupil-size, and *in vivo* calcium imaging data in real-time.

 **Behavioral and Imaging Data Collected**:
 - IR Camera → Pupil Dynamics (Dilation and Constriction)